Maddosaurus/maddosaurus.github.io/_posts/2020-06-06-htb-bastion.md

 HijackablePath : C:\Users\L4mpje\AppData\Local\Microsoft\WindowsApps\
 AbuseFunction  : Write-HijackDll -OutputFile 'C:\Users\L4mpje\AppData\Local\Microsoft\WindowsApps\wlbsctrl.dll' -Command '...'
 ```
-Not working?

-Poking around shows an SSH config file with this:
+Which seems to not work.
+Poking around shows an SSH config file reveals:
 ```
 Match Group administrators
        AuthorizedKeysFile __PROGRAMDATA__/ssh/administrators_authorized_keys
 ```
-unfortunately, we don't have write access to that folder as user, so keep looking!
+unfortunately, we don't have write access to that folder as user, so another path for privilege escalation is needed.

-### Ze RemoteNG?!
+### mRemoteNG
+A more thorough investigation reveals that mRemoteNG is installed, a remote administration tool.
-Poking around more reveals mRemoteNG, which seems off.
-Googling around reveals that it suffers from insecure password storage.
+On closer examination it is revealed that this software suffers from insecure password storage issues.
-So let's grab the connection.xml:
+The credentials are stored in a `connection.xml`:
 ```
 PS C:\Users\L4mpje\AppData\Roaming\mRemoteNG> type .\confCons.xml
 ```
-We try to decrypt it with [mremoteng-decrypt](https://github.com/haseebT/mRemoteNG-Decrypt).
+Which can be decrypted with [mremoteng-decrypt](https://github.com/haseebT/mRemoteNG-Decrypt).
 This is done by providing the decrypter the administrator password hash:
 ```
 python mremoteng_decrypt.py -s "aEWNFV5uGcjUHF0uS17QTdT9kVqtKCPeoC0Nw5dmaPFjNQ2kt/zO5xDqE4HdVmHAowVRdC7emf7lWWA10dQKiw=="
 Password: thXLHM96BeKL0ER2
 ```

-So this is root!
-Connect, `cd` to Desktop and `type root.txt`.
-Fun box, but root and Windows enum took me a while.
+This yields the password for the Administrator account.
+Connect, `cd` to Desktop and print the flag with `type root.txt`.